Coordinator, Alexander C. Loney

 The Certificate in Latin for Classical Christian Education is an interdisciplinary program housed in the Classical Languages section of the Department of Modern and Classical Languages, with courses also offered through other academic departments, including History, Biblical and Theological Studies, Philosophy, English, Art History, Christian Formation and Ministry, and Education.
 This certificate does not lead to teaching licensure.

 Students majoring in Classical Languages or in Education are particularly encouraged to consider the 24-hour certificate, but students in all majors are eligible.
-The program includes 2 course (8 hours) of upper-division Latin, 4 hours in theory and practice, 4 hours in contexts of the classical world, and 8 further hours of electives in additional classical language courses, context courses, or theory courses.
+The program includes 2 courses (8 hours) of upper-division Latin, 4 hours in theory and practice, 4 hours in contexts of the classical world, and 8 further hours of electives in additional classical language courses, context courses, or theory courses.

 |8 credits in Latin (advanced) literature courses||8|

 |LATN 492||Independent Study in the Theory and Practice of Latin Pedagogy for Classical Schools||4|

 |4 credis in History, Literature, Philosophy, Rhetoric, Art, or Theology of the Classical World||4|

 |Classical and Medieval Political Thought|